Chart Color Schemes

 Educational outcomes in Tannum Sands fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.8%, considerably lower than Australia's average of 30.4%.
+The area's university qualification rate is 15.8%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives in the region.
 Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 45.8% of residents aged 15+ holding them - advanced diplomas at 10.2% and certificates at 35.6%.
-Educational participation is high, with 31.2% of residents currently enrolled in formal education: 11.9% in primary, 11.6% in secondary, and 2.8% in tertiary education.
+Trade and technical skills are prevalent, with 45.8% of residents aged 15+ holding vocational credentials, including advanced diplomas (10.2%) and certificates (35.6%).

 Frequently Asked Questions - Education